MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 To add self-service password reset flow to your Android application, you need a password reset user interface, which has:

-- One text field for email
+- One text field for email.
-- One text field for one-time passcode (OTP)
+- One text field for one-time passcode (OTP).
-- One text field for new password
+- One text field for new password.
-- Submit button
+- Submit button.

 The following wire frame shows a high-level view of the self-service password reset flow: